xXleowXx/gitlab-charts/doc/advanced/geo/index.md

 from a cloud provider.

 Bear in mind that communication is required:

-- between the two database instances for replication
+- Between the two database instances for replication
-- between each database instance and their respective Kubernetes deployments
+- Between each database instance and their respective Kubernetes deployments
   - Primary will need to expose TCP port `5432`
   - Secondary will need to expose TCP ports `5432` & `5431`

 Install an [operating system supported by Omnibus GitLab][og-os], and then [install the Omnibus GitLab][og-install] onto it.
 Do not provide the